 Figure 13: Solder Paste Menu

 Solder Paste Menu - Once you have clicked on the Solder Paste Menu you will have a list of pastes to choose from.
 Use the scroll bar on the right to find your paste, and then click on the paste in the list.
-See Figure 13.

 Clicking the green check will accept that paste and load its specs.
 The software first presents disclaimer information.
 When you click the green check, a new screen presents an opportunity to fine tune the solder paste specifications.
 When you click the green check on this screen, you return to the Process Window Setup screen.
 Clicking the green check on this screen saves the named process and associated solder paste specs.